AndriyLin/pi-forall/notes3.md

 	    nf1 <- reduce t1
        nf2 <- reduce t2
 		 aeq nf1 nf2

+注：one attempt for equate function:

+	equate a b = do
+		na <- nf a
+		nb <- nf b
+		if (aeq na nb) then
+			return()
+		else
+			err...

+注：actually:

+	equate a b =
+		if aeq a b then done
+		else check their top-level and step by step

 However, we can do better.
 We'd like to only reduce as much as necessary.
 Sometimes we can equate the terms without completely reducing them.